Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos: IPS and Statistical Inference

 For $i=1, 2, \ldots, n$, let

 denote the time of conversion of the $i$-th particle from $S$ to $P$ state.
 Since

 the system can be equivalently described by the collection of stopping times $\{\tau_i^{(n)}: i=1,2,\hdots,n\}$.
-The random variables $\tau^{(n)}_i$, which track the product formation times, are important for formulating a suitable likelihood function of $\theta$.
+The random variables $\tau^{(n)}_i$, which track the product formation times, are important for formulating a suitable likelihood function for the parameter $\theta$.

+The distribution of the $\tau^{(n)}_i$ does not admit a tractable expression; so, we consider an approximate likelihood function based on its limiting form.
+Before introducing this likelihood, we first establish the necessary convergence results for the $\subst^{(n)}$-system, which are not only interesting in their own right but also play a crucial role in proving the consistency of the estimator.

-But before we introduce the likelihood function, we need Proposition \ref{prop:FLLN_Tbar} below, which shows that the \ac{IPS}, $\subst^{(n)}$, indeed approximates the reduced order model of \Cref{thm:FLLN} in the sense that as the number of substrate molecules, $n$, goes to infinity, the mean process $\bar{\subst}^{(n)}$ converges to $Z_S$, the solution of the system of \acp{ODE} in \eqref{eq:ZV-limit-ODE}, with initial condition $Z_S(0)=1$.
+It is intuitively clear that $\subst^{(n)}$ approximates the reduced order model of \Cref{thm:FLLN} in the sense that as the number of substrate molecules, $n$, goes to infinity, the mean process $\bar{\subst}^{(n)}$ converges to $Z_S$, the solution of the system of \acp{ODE} in \eqref{eq:ZV-limit-ODE}, with initial condition $Z_S(0)=1$. \Cref{prop:FLLN_Tbar} provides the $L^p$-convergence rate for this process, while the following result, \Cref{th:conc-ineq}, establishes a non-asymptotic concentration inequality.